 Preschooler Cyberbullying: Understanding and Preventing Online Harassment in Early Childhood

 Cyberbullying is a growing concern in today’s digital age.
-While much of the attention has focused on older preschooler and teenagers, it’s important to recognise that preschoolers can also be vulnerable to online harassment.
+While much of the attention has focused on older preschoolers and teenagers, it’s important to recognize that preschoolers can also be vulnerable to online harassment.
 As preschoolers become more tech-savvy, it’s crucial for parents, caregivers, and educators to be aware of the signs of cyberbullying and take steps to prevent it.
 In this article, we’ll explore the issue of preschooler cyberbullying, its effects, and what can be done to prevent it.

 Understanding Cyberbullying

 Cyberbullying is the use of technology to harass, embarrass, or intimidate another person.
-It can take many forms, including sending hurtful messages, spreading rumours, sharing embarrassing photos or videos, and creating fake profiles to humiliate someone.
+It can take many forms, including sending hurtful messages, spreading rumors, sharing embarrassing photos or videos, and creating fake profiles to humiliate someone.
 In the case of preschoolers, cyberbullying can involve teasing, name-calling, exclusion, and other forms of social aggression.

 Effects of Cyberbullying